pingidentity/terraform-provider-pingdirectory/docs/resources/default_otp_delivery_mechanism.md

 - `twilio_account_sid` (String) The unique identifier assigned to the Twilio account that will be used.
 - `twilio_auth_token` (String, Sensitive) The auth token for the Twilio account that will be used.
 - `twilio_auth_token_passphrase_provider` (String) The passphrase provider that may be used to obtain the auth token for the Twilio account that will be used.
-- `type` (String) The type of OTP Delivery Mechanism resource.
-Options are ['twilio', 'email', 'third-party']

 ### Read-Only